 - 1/3 cup shredded mozzarella cheese

-- Preheat oven to 350 degrees.
+- Preheat oven to 350 degrees F (180C).
 Lightly spray with cooking oil in a ceramic Baking Pie Dish (preferably a 9-inch), and set aside.

-- In a non-stick skillet, over medium heat, heat olive oil, add onions and garlic, and saute them until softened about 3 to 5 minutes.
+- COOK THE VEGGIES: In a non-stick skillet, over medium heat, heat olive oil, add onions and garlic, and sauté them until softened about 3 to 5 minutes.
 Add the mushrooms and crushed red pepper, stirring occasionally, cooking the mushrooms until all the moisture has disappeared about 5 minutes.

-- In a medium-size bowl, whisk eggs, half & half, Parmesan cheese until well combined.
+- WHISK THE INGREDIENTS: In a medium-size bowl, whisk eggs, half & half, Parmesan cheese until well combined.
 Stir in the mozzarella cheese.
-Then fold in the mushroom mixture and mix until well combined.
+Next, fold in the mushroom mixture and stir until well combined.
 Set aside.

 - Remove 1 frozen pie crust from your freezer.
 Allow to warm up to room temperature for 2 - 3 minutes.
 Using your hands to gently loosen at the edges of the crust and push off the crust to remove it from the silver tray it comes in, and place the frozen pie crust directly into your prepared ceramic baking pie dish.
 Don't worry if you broke it, it will bake and fuse itself together.
-Save the silver tray for reheating leftovers the next day.
+NOTE: Save the silver tray for reheating leftovers the next day.

 - Place the quiche on the center rack of the oven and bake for 40 to 50 minutes.
 The center of the quiche must be firm when you lightly shake it and the top should be golden brown.